mayankchugh-learning/crewai-groq-suggest-instagrm/README.md

    ```bash
    python main.py
    ```
-2. Access the application in your web browser at `http://localhost:5000/`.

 Here is the write-up for the MarketingAnalysisAgents and MarketingAnalysisTasks from the README.md file of the CrewAI-GROQ-Suggest-Instagrm project: